aws/aws-cdk-rfcs/.github/ISSUE_TEMPLATE/tracking-issue.md

 ---

-> Driver is responsible drive the RFC according to this checklist, and apply the relevant labels to this issue so that the RFC table in README gets updated.
+> Driver is responsible to progress the RFC according to this checklist, and apply the relevant labels to this issue so that the RFC table in README gets updated.